-TOMMI KAJASOJA, DELETE GROUP CEO COMMENTS ON THE LATEST FINANCIAL STATEMENT:
+CEO TOMMI KAJASOJA COMMENTS ON THE LATEST FINANCIAL STATEMENT

-Regarding Recycling Services, net sales grew steadily, but profitability was slightly lower than in the previous year due to the low demand for recycled fuel.
-We have invested heavily in increasing capacity and efficiency at Rusko’s recycling plant.
-As a result of our investments, we expect the profitability of Recycling Services to improve in 2019.
+Recycling Services net sales grew by 30%, all organically, but the profitability fell short of the previous year due to continued low demand for and increased processing costs of recycled fuel.
+We have recently invested in increasing capacity and efficiency at our Rusko recycling plant, which we expect to improve the profitability gradually during 2019.

-Our strategic focus areas are growing our services offering and geographic expansion.
-We will continue to improve our operations in all of our business areas and utilise synergies between the Finnish and Swedish operations.
-At the end of 2018, we have launched efficiency-enhancing measures in all business areas, both in terms of cost structure and delivery efficiency.
+Our strategic focus areas are to grow our service offering and to expand geographically within Finland and Sweden.
+We will continue to improve our operations in all our segments and realise synergies between our Finnish and Swedish operations.
+In the first quarter we have progressed with efficiency-enhancing measures in all segments, both in terms of cost structure and delivery efficiency.
 The measures will be implemented gradually in 2019, and their impact is expected to be partly reflected in the 2019 result.

-Delete’s core is in the services business, which is somewhat resilient to market fluctuations.
-However, we monitor the market development closely and are prepared to act accordingly.
-In 2019, the focus will be on organic and profitable growth as well as the integration of the companies acquired in the previous years and harvesting the synergies.
-I see a lot of potential in our market and I expect the demand to pick up, especially in the industrial cleaning services market.”
+In 2019, the focus will be on organic and profitable growth, the integration of the companies acquired in the previous years and harvesting the synergies.
+I see a lot of potential in our market and I expect the demand to continue at a favourable level, especially in the industrial cleaning services market.